dlion/mobiletim/README.md

 # mobiletim

-A simple script to retrive datas of your promotion by TIM using your mobile connection.
+A simple script to retrive data of your promotions provided by TIM using your mobile connection.

 ## Mobile Connection
 First of all you have to connect to internet using your mobile connection. (usb tethering, wifi router,etc.)